mirjanacale/BlockArt/README.md

     1. As a Frequent User, I want to check to see if there are any newly new blog posts.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily click the blog link to see any new message.

     2. As a Frequent User, I want to check to see if there are any new blog posts.